milesfrain/purescript-book/text/chapter10-new.md

 ## Address book

+Todo - Address book should probably start with all chapter 8 exercises completed

 In this section we will apply our newly-acquired FFI and JSON knowledge to build on our address book example from chapter 8.
 We will add the following features:
 - A Save button at the bottom of the form that, when clicked, serializes the state of the form to JSON and saves it in local storage.
 - Automatic retrieval of the JSON document from local storage upon page reload.
 The form fields are populated with the contents of this document.